EISALab/SI_News_Classifier/README.md

 Sustainability Indicators (SI) News Classifier
 ==================
-The source code provided in this repository were developed as part of the research project presented in <a href="http://hdl.handle.net/2142/45309"> <i> Advancing sustainability indicators through text mining: a feasibility demonstration. </i></a> The project is licensed under The University of Illinois/NCSA Open Source License (NCSA) (READ License.txt) and it was last updated on June 25, 2014.
+The source codes provided in this repository were developed as part of the research project presented in <a href="http://hdl.handle.net/2142/45309"> <i> Advancing sustainability indicators through text mining: a feasibility demonstration. </i></a> The project is licensed under The University of Illinois/NCSA Open Source License (NCSA) (READ License.txt) and it was last updated on June 25, 2014.
 The repository contains:
 <ul>
-<li> The m-code codes for the classification algorithm presented in Rivera et. al., (2013) (SI_News_Classifier.m  and associated fucntions files). </li>
+<li> The m-code codes for the classification algorithm presented in Rivera et. al., (2013) (SI_News_Classifier.m  and associated functions files). </li>
 <li> The RapidMiner_5 workflow used to pre-process the data. </li>
 <li> An illustrative example of its use and implementation. </li>
 </ul>